slowernews/wisdom-tldr/README.md

 <!--
 It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago. -- Derek Sivers

--->
+> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain* -->